Wakara's War: During the war

-After hearing about this incident, President Brigham Young sent a letter of apology for what had happened to Chief Wakara.
+After hearing about this incident, Brigham Young sent a letter of apology for what had happened to Chief Wakara.
 He even included some tobacco with his letter so that Wakara might accept it better.
-From this moment on, the members of the Church of Jesus Christ of Latter-Day Saints would put in a strict defense system to protect themselves, and those who did not abide by the orders of the First Presidency of the Church were to be taught well their lesson so that they would then obey the orders.
-The members of the Church began to move all of their cattle and livestock to Salt Lake to be able to protect them.
+From this moment on, the members of the LDS Church would put in a strict defense system to protect themselves.
+Those who did not abide by the orders of the church's First Presidency were to be taught well their lesson so that they would then obey the orders.
+Members of the church began to move all of their cattle and livestock to Salt Lake to be able to protect them.
 The Ute Indians decided to use this to their advantage.
 They would begin to raid these groups of livestock and steal them as they were being moved.
-Part of Governor Young's plan to defend and keep safe the Members of the Church, was to stop all trade and exchange with the Ute Indians, as to avoid any confrontation with them.
+Part of Young's plan to defend and keep safe the church members was to stop all trade and exchange with the Ute Indians, as to avoid any confrontation with them.
 However, it was difficult to completely avoid all confrontation.
-There were instances in which settlers sneak into the Indian camps and find stolen livestock, and when they found the people who did it, many times they would kill the Indians.
+There were instances in which settlers would sneak into the Indian camps and find stolen livestock, and when they found the people who did it, many times they would kill the Indians.
 Both sides would continue to provoke and anger each other for a long time.
-Although there were various murders from both the Utes and the settlers, rarely, if ever, was there ever a large confrontation of the 2 groups that would be considered a battle.
+Although there were various murders from both the Utes and the settlers, rarely, if ever, was there ever a large confrontation of the two groups that would be considered a battle.
 They are described more like raids or small conflicts than a traditional war.

-The Utes gave the members of the Church of Jesus Christ of Latter-Day Saints various chances to pay for their wrongdoings, yet many times the members of the Church could not provide what the Utes asked for, or they did not believe that they owed the Utes anything.
+The Utes gave the members of the LDS Church various chances to pay for their wrongdoings, yet many times the church members could not provide what the Utes asked for, or they did not believe that they owed the Utes anything.
 So, the battles would continue from the latter part of 1853 to early 1854.
 Then, Chief Wakara decided that he wanted to stop the violence and make peace with the settlers.
 So, on multiple occasions he attempted at making peace.
 However, Chief Wakara wanted payments through cattle, guns, whiskey, and many gifts if peace were to be made.
 On May 11, 1854, the war was officially ended.
 Chief Wakara and Brigham Young met and came to an agreement and decided to end the bloodshed.
 The specifics of the agreement are not exactly known, as there is no copy of the proceedings of the treaty to be found.
 However, there have been some pieces of evidence that show that there were some gifts given for horses that had been stolen.